ibm-cloud-architecture/refarch-eda/README.md

 * IBM Cloud Functions : Provides a simplified programming model to take action on an event  with serverless  compute.
 * Streaming Analytics : Provides continuous ingest and analytical processing across multiple event streams.
 * Decision Server Insights: Provides the means to take action on events and event streams through business rules
-* Event Driven Microservices applications run as serverless functions or containerized workloads are connected via pub/sub event communication through the event backbone.
+* Event Driven Microservices applications run as server-less functions or containerized workloads are connected via pub/sub event communication through the event backbone.
-* Event Stores provide optimized persistance (data stores), for event sourcing, CQRS  and analytical use cases.
+* Event Stores provide optimized persistence (data stores), for event sourcing, CQRS  and analytical use cases.

-Now we will take a detailed look at each of these compoenent areas which make up the reference architecture:
+Now we will take a detailed look at each of these component areas which make up the reference architecture:

 1- **Event sources**

-The modern digital business is driven by events,  events come into the business and events need to be pushed outside of the buisness.
-For our Cloud Native EDA we consider event sources to be all of those things which may generate events which are of interest to the business.
+The modern digital business is driven by events,  events come into the business and events need to be pushed outside of the business.
+For our Cloud Native Event Driven Architecture we consider event sources to be all of those things which may generate events which are of interest to the business.
 This could include, events coming from, IoT devices, mobile apps, web apps, database triggers or microservices.

-In general EDA terms, an Event Source or  event producer is any component capable of creating an event notification and publishing it to the event backbone.
+In general terms, an Event Source, or event producer is any component capable of creating an event notification and publishing it to the event backbone, but lets look at some specific types of producer to better understand the opportunity with event driven.

 [Read more ...](docs/evt-src/README.md)